tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-3.md

 *Sequence Diagram of a Request using Sling Dynamic Include*

+<br>&nbsp;
 The SDI documentation says you should disable caching for URLs ending in "*.nocache.html", which makes sense – as you are dealing with dynamic components.

 You might see another option how to use SDI: If you _do not_ disable the dispatcher cache for the includes, the Dispatcher acts like a fragment-cache similar to the one we described in the last chapter: Pages and component fragments equally and independently are cached in the dispatcher and stitched together by the SSI script in the Apache server when the page is requested.
 Doing so, you could implement shared components like the main navigation (given you always use the same component URL).

 That should work – in theory.
 But...

-> We advise not to do that: You would lose the ability to bypass the cache for the real dynamic components.
+We advise not to do that: You would lose the ability to bypass the cache for the real dynamic components.
 SDI is configured globally and the changes you would make for your "poor-mans-fragment-cache" would also apply to the dynamic components.

 We advise you to carefully study the SDI documentation.
 There are a few other limitations, but SDI is a valuable tool in some cases.